ChristianWare/JW-Redesign/README.md

 Some of the Vercel/Next.js features used on this site:

 - getServerSideProps ( ) - I used this because I wanted each page to be pre-rendered on each request from the server.
 I
 - params - the slug pages utilizes a dynamic route, so the route parameters are stored in params, which is actually coming from "context".
 So access them, I had to use params.
-My slug page’s name was set to [slug].js, the parameters will be { slug: … }.
+My slug page’s name was set to [slug].js, so the the parameters are set to { slug: … }.
 Here is an example:

 ```bash
 export async function getServerSideProps(context) {